Alta Help Center

 Suricata

 There are several implementations, but we employ Suricata with the Emerging Threats GPL signature set to protect your network.
 These are updated every day to remain secure against new signatures as they are developed and detected.
-More detail can be found at their website here, with the specific ruleset found here.
+More details can be found at their website here, with the specific ruleset found here.

 Performance